AlexSpradling/california_sat_analysis/README.md

 ---
 ## Problem Statement

-The Mayor of Half Moon Bay, California would like to identify an "initiative" that the town can take to improve education outcomes.
 Using the percentage of students who meet national standards for college readiness as an indicator of education success, we  aim to identify correlative relationships that could provide policy guidance for education spending, focusing on measures that would reallocate, rather than increase resources.
 Acknowledging that the inputs may not have a causal effect on education outputs,  we believe identifying these statistical relationships can provide useful  guidance for setting education policy.
 ## Summary

 We looked to identify correlative relationships between college readiness benchmark results and various education inputs to provide policy guidance for education spending in the town of Half Moon Bay (Cabrillo Unified School District).
 First, we compared SAT and ACT benchmark performance to ensure there was no meaningful difference in the metrics.
 We confirmed that both SAT and ACT benchmarks follow a similar distribution over the data set -- indicating that use of either metric as a proxy for student success would be reasonable.
 We then analyzed whether the SAT or ACT was more commonly taken in California, to identify which test would provide a more robust data set for analysis.
 The answer was overwhelmingly clear that the SAT is more frequently taken by California students.
 Next, we analyzed the distribution of SAT benchmark performance across 393 school districts in California to identify the upper 30 school districts (ranked in terms of SAT benchmark performance) and compared them to Cabrillo Unified School District.
 Among the top 30 school districts, close to 90% of the students met readiness benchmarks in both math and reading; in Cabrillo Unified only 78% of students met SAT readiness-benchmarks in all subjects.
 Our goal was to identify factors that correlated with that gap.